monstrorivas/food-blog/www/tastefulspoon/content/recipes/arugula-green-dressing.md

 ---
 title: "Arugula Green Dressing"
 date: 2022-01-17T17:53:10+06:00
 image: images/blog/blog-img-3.jpg
 description: "Dressing to use with smoked salmon or similar"
+summary: This dressing can be used as a non-spicy "salsa verde" with smoked salmon or tuna tostadas.
+It's great for Easter brunch
 type: "post"

 ---